seanfisk/mastering-eos/manual/remote_access/windows.rst

 Logging In
 ----------

-The first we will do is create a saved session for our EOS connection configuration.
+The first step we will take is to create a saved session for our EOS connection configuration.
 This will save time for future logins.

 Open PuTTY and enter your username and the hostname of the EOS machine into the :guilabel:`Host Name` field.
 This will take the form *user@host*, for example, :samp:`doej@eos{XX}.cis.gvsu.edu`, where :samp:`XX` is the number of the chosen machine.